easy-coding-standard/easy-coding-standard/README.md

 @error screen

 Hm.
 It looks like it's long by default.
-But we are PHP 7.1, we wan't modern syntax!
+But we are PHP 7.1, we want modern syntax!

 This fixer requires to setup.